-In this article, we will discuss what managed WordPress hosting is all about.
+In this article, we will discuss what this type of WordPress hosting is all about.
 Also, we will talk about its pros and cons.
-In the end, you will be armed with the right information to make a decision.
+In the end, we will arm you with the right information to make a decision.

 In this article:

 With over 35% of the websites online running on WordPress, it made sense to have dedicated hosting service created exclusively for WordPress.
 Hence WordPress Managed Hosting came about.